ava-labs/avalanche-docs/docs/quickstart/multisig-utxos-with-avalanchejs.md

 UTXOs can be associated with multiple addresses.
 If there are multiple owners of a UTXO, then we must note the `threshold` value.
 We have to include signatures of a threshold number of UTXO owners with the unsigned transaction to consume UTXOs present in the inputs.
 The threshold value of a UTXO is set while issuing the transaction.

 We can use these multi-sig UTXOs as inputs for multiple purposes and not only for sending assets.
-For example, we can use them to create subnets, add delegators, add validators, etc.
+For example, we can use them to create Subnets, add delegators, add validators, etc.

 ## Atomic Transactions